heptarch/heptarch.github.io/assets/reality.md

 ---

-*A talk given at Quantum Leaps 2020, a STEAM-oriented conference for high school students in BC.*
+*A talk given at Quantum Leaps 2020, a STEAM-oriented conference for high school students in Vancouver.*

 ## Counternarratives for young scientists
 ---